Quick Start Guide to Object-Oriented Programming in Smalltalk

 … this page is here to give answers.

 For prospects who are new to object-oriented programming or those who have always wanted to try the magic of Smalltalk but don’t have lots of time to invest, we are introducing a Smalltalk “Quick-Start” guide.
-This gives prospects what they need to know to get up and running, create and talk to objects, and even build a fun interactive graphic game, in little time!
+This gives prospective programmers what they need to know to get up and running, create and talk to objects, and even build a fun interactive graphic game, in little time!

-Below are links to videos that will give users everything they need to get their Smalltalk programming journey started quickly
+Below are links to videos that will give users everything they need to get their Smalltalk programming journey started quickly: